JussiLem/automatic-waddle/README.md

+= All my training with JavaScript
-= Orientation for JavaScript
+== Orientation for JavaScript Course
-== All the week chapters are under its own folder
+=== All the week chapters under its own folder